DanielDees/ToDo/README.md

 # ToDo
-ToDo App Example for Resume
+ToDo App Example for Resume.

+Note: This is an example of a simple CRUD application, there is not a significant focus on UI for this particular project.

+This is simply an example of utilization of basic MVC design principles and working with multiple programming languages.

 # Installation and Setup.
 In order to run the application, first download the project and place it in whichever directory you want.